Oregon, Portland Kevin Oregon, Portland Kevin

 The Top House

-Outside on the observation deck is where you’ll get amazing, 360-degree unobstructed views of the city and beyond.
-There’s benches all along for those brave enough to lean back on and even automated camera stations you can use to snag a free souvenir from.
+Outside on the observation deck is where you’ll get those breathtaking, 360-degree views of downtown Seattle and beyond.
+There are benches all along for those brave enough to lean back on, in addition to automated camera stations where you can snag souvenir photos from.

 To get to the Loupe from the observation deck, simple use the staircase adjacent to the refreshment stand.
 Called the, “Oculus”, this grand staircase is beautifully made with wood, steel, and glass.
 By the way, the area in between these two floors is where you’ll find the rest rooms.